 An application program is also able to initiate a synchronised checkpoint sequence.
-This facility should be used with care-since taking a synchronised checkpoint involves a good deal of overhead and may halt the system for many seconds.
+This facility should be used with care since taking a synchronised checkpoint involves a good deal of overhead and may halt the system for many seconds.
 Normally it is best to let TPS take automatic checkpoints based on the activity in the entire system, but some application systems may be such that it is more suitable, for instance, to take a synchronised checkpoint every time a certain application program is run.
 This can be done from an application program by using the TCHCK TSR.

-CALL TCHCK (< scope >) CALL 'TCHCK' USING < scope >.
+CALL 'TCHCK' USING < scope >.
+CALL TCHCK (< scope >)

+CALL 'TCHCK' USING ZERO.